-The closing price of a stock is exactly that: the price of that stock at the close of the trading day.
-The adjusted closing price uses the closing price as a starting point, but it takes into account factors such as dividends, stock splits and new stock offerings.
+If you're a new investor, you may have heard the terms "closing price" and "adjusted closing price."
+These two terms refer to slightly different ways of valuing stocks.
+The closing price of a stock is the price of that stock at the close of the trading day.
+The adjusted closing price is a more complex analysis that uses the closing price as a starting point, but it takes into account factors such as dividends, stock splits and new stock offerings to determine a value.
 The adjusted closing price represents a more accurate reflection of a stock's value, since distributions and new offerings can alter the closing price.

 When a stock appreciates, or increases in value, the corporation may choose to reward stockholders with a dividend.
 The dividend can come either in the form of cash paid per share or as an additional percentage of shares.
 In either event, a dividend reduces the stock's value because the company is getting rid of some of its value by paying out the dividends.

 The adjusted closing price shows the stock's value after posting a dividend.
 For example, if a share with a closing price of $100 paid a $5 dividend per share, the adjusted closing price would be $95 in order to account for the newly reduced value caused by the dividend.

 Application to Stock Splits